Kyler Murray: 2018

-Without Mayfield, Oklahoma considered Murray and Austin Kendall to start at quarterback in 2018.
+With Mayfield heading to the NFL, Oklahoma considered Murray and Austin Kendall to start at quarterback in 2018.
 Murray was chosen as the starting quarterback.
 He threw for more than 4,000 yards and 42 touchdowns in the 2018 regular season, and rushed for over 1,000 yards and 12 rushing touchdowns.
 In December 2018, Murray won the Heisman Trophy as the best collegiate football player in the country, giving Oklahoma back-to-back Heisman winners.
 Murray helped lead Oklahoma to a Big 12 Championship win and an appearance in the College Football Playoff.
 In the 2018 Orange Bowl against Alabama, he threw for 308 passing yards and had two passing touchdowns as the Sooners lost by a score of 45–34.
 Murray became only the third Heisman Trophy winner to not be awarded consensus All-American honors.

-Statistics

-Baseball
+College football statistics

+College baseball

 Murray opted out of the MLB draft after deciding to attend Texas A&M. He was initially set to play as an infielder for the Texas A&M Aggies baseball team in the 2016 season until he announced his departure from Texas A&M on December 17, 2015.

 Murray played for the Oklahoma Sooners baseball team in 2017 as a left fielder.
 He had a .122 batting average and six runs batted in (RBIs) in 27 games.
 After the 2017 season, he played collegiate summer baseball for the Harwich Mariners of the Cape Cod Baseball League.
 In 2018, playing as a centerfielder, Murray batted .296 with 10 home runs, 47 RBIs, and 10 stolen bases.

 Despite Murray's reported intention to continue his football career, the Oakland Athletics selected Murray with the ninth overall selection of the 2018 MLB draft.
 He signed a contract with the Athletics which included a $4.66 million signing bonus.
 Prior to his junior year with the football team, Murray said that he would report to spring training in 2019 to begin his professional baseball career.
-However, following his Heisman Trophy-winning 2018 season, he would forgo his senior year and enter the NFL Draft.
+However, following his Heisman Trophy-winning 2018 season, he would forgo his senior year and enter the NFL draft.
 The A's retain his rights, should he return to baseball.

 Professional career

+Pre-draft

-In January 2019, Murray announced that he would enter the 2019 NFL Draft.
+In January 2019, Murray announced that he would forgo his senior year and enter the 2019 NFL draft.
 On February 11, he announced his decision to focus on his football career, forgoing baseball.